Extended file system

 The extended file system, or ext, was implemented in April 1992 as the first file system created specifically for the Linux kernel.
+Although ext is not a specific file system name, it has been succeeded by ext2, ext3, and ext4.
 It has metadata structure inspired by traditional Unix filesystem principles, and was designed by Rémy Card to overcome certain limitations of the MINIX file system.
 It was the first implementation that used the virtual file system (VFS), for which support was added in the Linux kernel in version 0.96c, and it could handle file systems up to 2 gigabytes (GB) in size.

 ext was the first in the series of extended file systems.
 In 1993, it was superseded by both ext2 and Xiafs, which competed for a time, but ext2 won because of its long-term viability: ext2 remedied issues with ext, such as the immutability of inodes and fragmentation.

 Other extended file systems

 There are other members in the extended file system family: